By Barry de SilvaPublic Relations Manager

 “I got the chance to chat to Ed, and he was lovely,” she said.
 “He was so grateful for what we do, because he was well aware of how big the production is – it’s massive!”

-Life at SAE
+Student life at SAE

 Alex did the accelerated two year Bachelor of Audio degree at SAE Brisbane.
 The transferable skills that she learnt at SAE, helped her secure paid employment in the live music industry.
 “Learning about teamwork and organisation – you can’t underestimate how valuable that is.”